Gulzar1911/Gulzar1911/README.md

 I hold a master's degree in Computational Sciences and Engineering, with electives in Advanced Partial Differential Equations, Machine Learning, and Computational Fluid Dynamics.
 With extensive experience using ANSYS and COMSOL, I’m now expanding my horizons with open-source tools.
-My work spans Multiphase Fluid Flow, Complex Air Flows in Data Center Rooms, and Material Modelling.
+My work spans Multiphase Fluid Flow, Complex fluid Flows, and Numerical Modelling.